-Below is an overview of the ports used by a Lansweeper installation.
+Below is an overview of the ports used by Lansweeper for scanning client machines and for internal communications between Lansweeper components.

 Lansweeper service and web console to SQL Server